Andruj/poseidon/README.md

     - a time I am watching becomes viable.
     - a time I am watching become unstable.
     - a time I am watching switches locations.
-- As a user I can specify an offset to a wind sensor.